 Tales of the Yellowstone region were known long before it was officially discovered.
 Fur trappers entered the area in search of furs but also out of curiosity.
-They’d heard stories of standing petrified trees, hot and cold water in the same stream, rock formations akin to castles in the sky, hot springs with rainbow colors, water shooting high into the air, and boiling mud reached early explorers who repeated the tales.
+They’d heard stories of standing petrified trees, hot and cold water in the same stream, rock formations akin to castles, rainbow colored hot springs, water shooting high into the air, and boiling mud.
 Although the Lewis and Clark expedition passed nearby, they never actually entered what today is Yellowstone National Park.
 However, one of their members, John Coulter, left the Corps Of Discovery on its way back to St. Louis and set out to find these mysterious wonders.
 Eventually, these tales spread throughout all of North America.
 Entrepreneurs, scalawags, prospectors, scientists, and outlaws alike were intrigued by the promise that this land so full of wonder could offer them something.
 Free enterprise began to rule as numerous unauthorized tent camps, poacher’s cabins, and transient settlements showed up.
 Soon after, railroads began building track and planning for expansion.

 Finally, the United States Congress - with considerable prodding from railroad and business interests - sent an official expedition to search for the truth in the stories.
 Complete with photographs by William Henry Jackson and sketches by Thomas Moran, the expedition’s report to Congress - along with more prodding by the railroad and business interests - resulted in an act of Congress establishing a “public park and pleasuring ground” in 1872 for the “benefit and enjoyment of people.”
 Although the concept was raw in its formation, our first National Park was born.
 Since no money was set aside to administer the park, and since its superintendent was not on scene, law enforcement and order was nearly impossible.
 Rules were promulgated and immediately ignored and a magnetic attraction that paradise could be despoiled with no consequences (an attitude that persists to this day) soon developed.
 It was a park and pleasuring ground for any interest or pursuit that could be imagined by any person or group.
 It must have been a glorious chaos.